ComfyTavern/comfytavern/docs/node-types/node-types.en.md

 *   **Group-related properties**: `isGroupInternal`, `groupId`, `groupConfig`, `dynamicSlots`.
 *   **`data.groupInfo`**: (Frontend) If the node is a `NodeGroup`, its `data` may contain `groupInfo`.

+## 4.x Node Execution and Streamed Output

+A node's `execute` method is responsible for its core logic.
+In addition to returning an object containing all output values (usually wrapped in a `Promise`), the `execute` method can also return an asynchronous generator (`AsyncGenerator<ChunkPayload, Record<string, any> | void, undefined>`) to implement streamed output.

+When the `execute` method returns an asynchronous generator:
+*   The node should have at least one output slot whose `dataFlowType` is defined as `STREAM`.
+*   Each value `yield`ed by the generator should be a `ChunkPayload` object.
+These chunks are sent in real-time to the frontend via `NODE_YIELD` WebSocket messages and are passed to the input slots of downstream nodes connected to the corresponding `STREAM` output slot.
+*   The value eventually `return`ed by the generator (if any, typically an object containing batch results) will be part of the node's final output after the stream has ended.
+This batch result is separate from the stream output slot (whose value during execution is the stream instance itself).

+For output slots declared with the `STREAM` data flow type, the value passed to downstream nodes during workflow execution is a Node.js `Stream.Readable` instance.
+Downstream nodes are responsible for consuming this stream.

 ## 5. Execution Status

 The status of a node during workflow execution is defined by the `ExecutionStatus` enum: